Chaos of Particle Motion near the Black Hole with Quasi-topological Electromagnetism: Conclusion and discussions

 \section{Conclusion and discussions}

-\qquad Chaos near black holes is an important subject in contemporary physics research.
-As far as we know, the nature of the chaos near the black hole will depend on the black hole.
-Therefore, studying as many different black holes as possible may help us understand chaos more clearly. \\ In this paper, we mainly perform relevant calculations on the black hole solutions given in \cite{Liu2019QuasitopologicalED}.
-First, we review the definition of $\lambda_s$ which is the ``maximal'' Lyapunov exponent obtained from static equilibrium \cite{Hashimoto2017UniversalityIC}.
+In summary, we mainly perform relevant calculations on the black hole solutions given in \cite{Liu2019QuasitopologicalED}.
+Firstly, we introduce black hole chaos to show why this is an interesting topic.
+Secondly, we review the definition of $\lambda_s$ which is the ``maximal'' Lyapunov exponent obtained from static equilibrium \cite{Hashimoto2017UniversalityIC, Zhao2018StaticEO}.
 We calculate the Lyapunov exponent when the charged particle remains static equilibrium near the horizon of these black holes given in Section \ref{A special dyonic black hole}.
 The results show that the chaos bound does not seem to be universally satisfied.
-When considering the higher-order expansion term, for some black holes with specific parameters, the chaos bound is violated. \\ After studying the static equilibrium of the particles, we turn to the geodesic motion of the particles.
+When considering the higher-order expansion term, for black holes with specific parameters, the chaos bound can be violated.
+Thirdly, we consider a toy model with adjustable parameters to examine the difference between the chaos violated and non-violated cases.
+From the analysis of Poincar\'e section, we can see the chaos could be strengthened in the system where the chaos bound can be violated, which is a novel study about the black hole chaos. \\ After studying the static equilibrium of the particles, we turn to the geodesic motion of the particles.
 We study two types of geodesic motion: circular geodesic motion and radial falling.
-For circular geodesic motion, we obtain the coordinate time Lyapunov exponent $\lambda_c$ by the Jacobian matrix and there are some stable circular orbits.
+For circular geodesic motion, we obtain the Lyapunov exponent $\lambda_c$ by the Jacobian matrix and there are some stable circular orbits.
 At the same time, we find that these Lyapunov exponents $\lambda_c$ of circular geodesic motion do not seem to be constrained by the ``maximal'' Lyapunov exponent $\lambda_s$ defined from static equilibrium.
-The reason is that the particle speed approaches the speed of light .
-For neutral particles, the circular geodesic motion on the horizon does not exist, because it will lead to superluminal prorogation of particles, so $\lambda_c$ cannot be defined on the horizon. \\ Then we study the particle's radial falling, and find that the Lyapunov exponent $\lambda_{mp}$ of the mass particle will approach the Lyapunov exponent $\lambda_{ph}$ of the photon in the region near the horizon.
+The reason may be that the particle speed approaches the speed of light.
+This is a topic worth discussing. \\ Then we study the particle's radial falling, and find that the Lyapunov exponent $\lambda_{mp}$ of the mass particle will approach the Lyapunov exponent $\lambda_{ph}$ of the photon in the region near the horizon.
 We speculate the reason may be that the falling speed of the mass particle is close to the speed of light.
 Note that the discussions are carried out in the geodesic dynamics.
-It would be interesting to include the backreaction of the particle motion to the background spacetime and study many-body effect of the chaos behavior.
-We found that for RN-like black holes or black hole examples where the metric function $f(r)$ increases monotonically outside the horizon, the relation $\lambda_{ph} \geq 2\lambda_s$ is established.
+It would be interesting to include the backreaction of particle motion to the background spacetime and study the many-body effect of the chaotic behavior.
+We find that for RN-like black holes or black hole examples where the metric function $f(r)$ increases monotonically outside the horizon, the relation $\lambda_{ph} \geq 2\lambda_s$ is established. \\ Chaos near black holes is an important subject in contemporary physics research.
+As far as we know, the nature of the chaos near the black hole will depend on the black hole.
+Therefore, studying as many different black holes as possible may help us understand chaos more clearly.
+It may be worth studying the higher-dimensional black hole with quasi-topological electromagnetism given in \cite{cisterna2020quasitopological}. \\